 Wisconsin National Guard

-Major General Donald P. Dunbar is Wisconsin’s Adjutant General.
+Maj.
+Gen. Paul E. Knapp is Wisconsin’s Adjutant General.
 He commands the Wisconsin National Guard and is responsible for Emergency Management.
 He also serves as Wisconsin’s Homeland Security Advisor, chairs the Homeland Security Council, and serves as the senior state official for cyber matters.
-Gen. Dunbar also serves on the executive committees of the Governor’s Homeland Security Advisors Council (GHSAC) and the Adjutants General Association of the United States (AGAUS), and is a member of the Federal Emergency Management Agency (FEMA) National Advisory Council.